Early Reading & Phonics

 Implementation – Wider Reading and Reading for Pleasure:

-Each topic is supported by a range of quality fiction/non-fiction texts.
+Our History and Geography untis of work are supported by a range of quality fiction/non-fiction texts.
 These are used for fact finding, group projects and reading for meaning/pleasure.
 We have a group of reading ambassadors in UKS2 who support reading for pleasure by:

 • Leading reading assemblies